Tube Guitar Amp Overdrive

 As a tube's plate voltage swings low with the guitar signal its electron pulling power drops.
 A pentode or tetrode's screen grid is located between the control grid and plate.
 The screen grid is held at a high constant positive voltage to help pull electrons from the cathode even when the plate voltage swings low.
 The extra pull of the screen grid greatly increases the tube's gain.

 Beam tetrodes have their control and screen grids wound so the grid and screen winding are in precise alignment.
 This alignment shields the screen grid from the electron beam which reduces screen current by over half compared to a pentode.
 With less overdrive screen current the beam tetrode's screen voltage remains more consistent and contributes less distortion to its overdrive tone.
 True pentodes do not have their grid and screen aligned so the screen picks up many more electrons which causes more screen current and a larger screen grid voltage drop.
-True pentodes such as the EL34 flow more screen current and therefore offer up more gain shifting distortion than beam tetrode power tubes.
+True pentodes such as the EL34 and EL84 flow more screen current and therefore offer up more gain shifting distortion than beam tetrode power tubes like the 6V6 and 6L6.

 Pentode Power Tube